nhsconnect/gpconnect/pages/appointments/appointments_use_case_amend_an_appointment.md

 - SHALL return a `200` **OK** HTTP status code on successful execution of the operation.
 - SHALL return an `Appointment` resource that conform to the `gpconnect-appointment-1` profile.
-- SHALL include the relevant GP Connect `StructureDefinition` profile details in the `meta` fields of the returned response.
+- SHALL include the URI of the `gpconnect-appointment-1` profile StructureDefinition in the `Appointment.meta.profile` element of the returned `Appointment` resource.
 - SHALL include the `versionId` of the current version of each `Appointment` resource.
 - SHALL have updated the appointment `reason` according to the details supplied in the request.